midnightif/comments-app/README.md

 * [GitHub Pages](https://midnightif.github.io/comments-app/) – Comments application is running here

-Now this application works with own small [REST Api application](http://api.host-panel.net)
+Now this application works with own small [REST Api application](http://api.host-panel.net).
+Repo of application is [here](https://github.com/midnightif/rest-api-app)

 It has only one method: